About Our School

 - The school is fully committed to serving our families and instilling pride in the school and community.

-Klondike uses a variety of resources to support the Common Core State Standards for Mathematics with an emphasis on developing twenty-first century skills.
+Klondike uses a Eureka Math (EngageNY) and a variety of resources to support the Common Core State Standards for Mathematics with an emphasis on developing twenty-first century skills.
 Teachers provide rigor, depth of understanding through interactive lessons, research-based instructional approaches, best practices, English learner support, and differentiated instructional resources to ensure access for all students.
 We encourage students to use multiple representations when solving problems, including manipulatives, pictures, and symbols to clarify concepts.
 Students work individually, with small groups, and with the whole class.
 Ongoing assessment provides teachers with the math focus and a series of questions to be considered when observing students' growth over time.

 The Next Generation Science Standards (NGSS) provide an important opportunity to improve not only science education but also student achievement.
 The NGSS is internationally benchmarked, rigorous, research-based, and aligned with expectations for college and career readiness.
 Just as the English Language Arts (ELA) and Mathematics Kentucky Core Academic Standards (KCAS) emphasize instructional shifts, the NGSS does as well.
 One shift is reflected in the structure of the standards.
 The NGSS structure integrates rigorous content and application in order to reflect how science is practiced in the real world.
 Given the importance of science and engineering in the twenty-first century, the NGSS includes student performance expectations that focus on students’ ability to apply a practice to show understanding of a concept as opposed to memorization of facts without context.
 The NGSS also explicitly connects to ELA and Mathematics KCAS to assist teachers with integration.